ichthyscode/boardgame/README.md

 - **Card Games**: Play classic and modern card games that require strategy and skill.
 - **Interactive Stories**: Experience text-based games that offer choices leading to different outcomes.

+## Board Game Description

+### 30x30 Grid Movement Game

+This project includes a simple board game implemented in Flutter, featuring a 30x30 grid.
+The player controls a green block ('U') that can move around the grid using arrow keys on a desktop or by tapping adjacent cells on a mobile device.
+The game includes the following features:

+- **Movement**: Use arrow keys or touch input to navigate the grid.
+- **Highlighting**: Surrounding cells turn purple when the player moves.
+- **Blinking Effect**: Pressing the spacebar or shaking the device causes all white cells to blink green before resetting to their original colors.

 ## Prerequisites

 Before diving into this project, make sure you have the following tools installed: